cszach/linux-cli-guide/book/chapter00.md

 Command line user interface
 ---------------------------

-Most computer users make use of **graphical user interfaces** (abbreviated **_GUI_** or **_GUIs_** for plural) to control their machines.
+Most computer users make use of <a name="term-gui">**graphical user interfaces**
+</a>(abbreviated **_GUI_** or **_GUIs_** for plural) to control their machines.
 That is, they control their computers by clicking/sliding icons, buttons, sliders, etc. with mouse pointers.
 Of course, they do use keyboards, but not all of the time.
 The screenshot below shows a graphical user interface that came with Fedora Core 2 - an old release of the Fedora operating system that was first released in 2004.

 <img width="100%" src="../img/ch00/fedo_core_2-screenshot.png"
      alt="Screenshot of Fedora Core 2 with a graphical user interface" /> <br />